Anne Braden: Southern Patriot

 In the film Braden is articulate, insightful, challenging, self-effacing, and charming.
 Her reflections on the significance of a lifetime of racial justice organizing are interspersed with commentary from civil rights leaders, organizers, historians, students and friends who intersected with her at key moments in her life.
 Archival material of the civil rights movement and historical and contemporary footage of Anne participating in the social justice community are juxtaposed with a variety of interviews.

-In a time of war, terrorism, economic uncertainty, religious controversies and an African American President, unresolved issues around race and racial justice, civil rights and civil liberties, class and gender equity inform our national debates.
+In a time of war, terrorism, economic uncertainty, religious controversies and a very polarizing atmosphere, unresolved issues around race and racial justice, civil rights and civil liberties, class and gender equity inform our national debates.
 Braden engages audiences with a unique southern voice for a much needed discourse on the continuum of struggle for civil rights and civil liberties from the founding of our democracy to the present, and the responsibilities of whites to join the fight against racism and white privilege.
 Through this exploration of Anne Braden’s story we see not only the dangers of racism and political repression but also the power of a woman’s life spent in commitment to social justice.

 About the Filmmakers